dimgeo/neural/README.md

 Installation
 ------------

 You need the J programming language to run this code.
-Download and install J at http://www.jsoftware.com Then download neural.ijs and data.csv or clone the repository.
+Download and install J from http://www.jsoftware.com Then download neural.ijs and data.csv or clone the repository.

 Use